-I didn’t always recognize the beauty of traveling light.
-But since I figured out how to pack for one or two weeks away with just a carry-on, I hope to never have to drag a suitcase bigger than myself through a train station or wait at an airport carousel again.
-The following will help you choose what to pack for a trip, and fit it all into a bag you can actually lift, so you know how to travel with only a carry-on on bag.
+You might not recognize the beauty of traveling light.
+You can learn how to pack for one or two weeks away with just a carry-on so that you never have to drag a suitcase bigger than yourself through a train station or wait at an airport carousel again.
+The following will help you choose what to pack for a trip and fit it all into a bag you can lift, so you know how to travel with only a carry-on bag.

 Equipment Before Clothing

-Before you even get to clothes, I suggest listing all of your non-clothing essentials (such as a laptop for a work trip or a camera for vacation.)
+Before you even get to clothes, list all of your non-clothing essentials (such as a laptop for a work trip or a camera for vacation).
 If for some reason you need to bring lots of space-hogging equipment, that will mean even fewer pairs of pants and shoes.

 Now list all the activities you will be doing.

-Obviously, some trips cannot be made without checked luggage, for example, if you’re attending meetings requiring multiple suits as well as multiple formal events with a different dress and shoes for each.
+Some trips cannot be made without checked luggage.
+For example, if you’re attending meetings requiring multiple suits as well as multiple formal events with a different dress and shoes for each, you need luggage.
 But those trips are the exceptions.
-Most lists will involve things like walking around a city and going to the beach, or holding a few meetings and eating dinners out.
+Most lists will involve things like walking around a city and going to the beach or holding a few meetings and eating dinners out.

 Pack by Outfit